-The principal activity of the Society throughout 2022 continued to be the provision of income protection insurance based on the "Holloway System", which protects against the loss of income arising from illness or injury and is intended at the same time to build up a lump sum to be available on retirement.
-The Society also conducted Group Income Replacement business with employers, and directly to employees and members of sports and leisure clubs, on a pure protection basis.
-In the opinion of the Board the Society had not carried out any activities outside its powers in the year to 31 December 2022.
+The principal activity of the Society throughout 2023 continued to be the provision of income protection insurance, protecting the insured against the loss of income arising from illness or injury.
+That insurance falls into the following main areas:

+- Individual "Holloway" plans, which provides insurance and intends at the same time to build up a lump sum to be available on retirement. - Individual plans to insure sports players, on a pure protection basis. - Group Income Replacement plans to insure employers and their employees, on a pure protection basis. - Group Personal Income Replacement plans to insure employees and members of sports and leisure clubs, on a pure protection basis.

+In the opinion of the Board the Society had not carried out any activities outside its powers in the year to 31 December 2023.